unologin/next-sdk/README.md

-** This project is in development **

-Add [unolog·in](https://unolog.in)'s authentication system to your [Next.js](https://Next.js.org/) application.
+Add [unolog·in](https://unolog.in) to your [Next.js](https://Next.js.org/) application.

 The full documentation for this package can be found [here](https://unologin.github.io/next-sdk).

-Documentation for other packages and other useful guides can be found on our [documentation page](https://dashboard.unolog.in/docs).
+Documentation for other packages and useful guides can be found on our [documentation page](https://unolog.in/developers/).

 # Installation